Amankumar140/TalentTrove/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out to [Your Name] at your.email@example.com.
+For any queries, reach out to Aman Kumar at aman140426@gmail.com.